 event due to an expired USCF membership, a $25 penalty will also apply.

-Checks are mailed to prize winners by request only.
-If you would like your check mailed, please email email@example.com
+Physical checks are printed and/or mailed to prize winners by special request only.
+If you would like your check printed/mailed, please email email@example.com

 Reissuing a lost check is subject to a $30 processing fee.

 In accordance with USCF rule 28D1, the club will use the formula USCF = FIDE + 50 to convert a player's FIDE rating for pairings and prizes.
 This will apply to any player without a USCF rating who has a FIDE rating.

 The club reserves the right to deny requests by players not to be paired against each other.
 (For FIDE events, all such requests will be denied.)

 The club provides players chess sets, clocks, scoresheets, and pencils.
 The club reserves the right to order players to use the equipment it has provided at its own discretion and without providing an explanation.